-- 1 In the i-Vu® Pro interface, double-click the controller in the navigation tree or right-click and select Configure. - 2 Click Edit Existing button under Views. - 3 Click Save as and place the file in an appropriate folder. - 4 Open ViewBuilder. - 5 Select File > Open.
-Browse to your saved graphic and click to open. - 6 Edit and save with a new name the original system name is locked and cannot be used for an edited graphic.
-NOTE Names are case sensitive and should not have spaces and/or special characters.
+- 1 In the i-Vu® Pro interface, double-click the controller in the navigation tree or right-click and select Configure. - 2 In the Views section, select a file and click Edit File to download. - 3 Open ViewBuilder. - 4 Select File > Open.
+Browse to your saved graphic and click to open. - 5 Edit and save with a new name.
+The original system name is locked and cannot be used for an edited graphic.
+NOTE Names are case sensitive and should not have any spaces or special characters.